cocoa-xu/nif_opt_flags/README.md

 Example for how to conditionally switch on/off some compilation flags for 3rd party library (or for your own code) when using `cc_precompiler`.

-In the following description, we discuss a case when a 3rd party library can be compiled with/without `AVX` feature.
+In the following description, we discuss a case when a 3rd party library can be compiled with/without using the `AVX` instruction set.
 But this idea can be generalised to any compilation flags that you want/have to maunally switch on/off based on the target.

 ### Example
 Suppose we have the following `Makefile` (a fragment of it)